Olympic Winter Games Attended

 I began Ski Cross in ...
 2008 because I needed a change.
 So I did a Ski cross for fun… and here I am years later.

-When I am not training or competing I am: Stand Up Paddle boarding, spending time with my family and friends and sampling cafes near by.
+When I am not training or competing I am: Stand Up Paddle boarding surfing, cycling , spending time with my family and friends and sampling cafes near by.

 I enjoy my sport because Anything can happen in Ski Cross.
 I love the feeling of overtaking someone.

-Education: Mosman High School and Snowy Mountains Grammar School.
-Then the Fitness Institute of Australia
+Education: Mosman High School and Snowy Mountains Grammar School and the well-being science institute.

 Favourite international competition: Blue Mountain, Canada… I love going to an English speaking country after a few months in Europe.